asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 Git repository called `Gogs`, which comes pre-installed with the app already in it. `PostgresSQL`is also provided as a database for `Gogs`.

 This section will make heavy use of OpenShift templates to install apps.
-An OpenShift template is essentially an aray of objects, that can be parameterized and pun up on demand.
-In most cases the API obEcts created as part of the template are all part of the same app, but that is not a hard requirement.
+An OpenShift template is essentially an array of objects, that can be parameterized and pun up on demand.
+In most cases the API objects created as part of the template are all part of the same app, but that is not a hard requirement.
 Using OpenShift templates provides several features that are not available if you manually import objects: